monotykamary/resumable-stream/README.md

 Designed for use in serverless environments without sticky load balancing.

-The library relies on a pubsub mechanism and is designed to be used with Redis.
+The library relies on a pubsub mechanism and ships Redis transports by default.
 It was designed to minimize latency impact and Redis usage for the common case that stream recovery is not needed.
 In that common case the library performs a single `INCR` and `SUBSCRIBE` per stream.
+A Postgres transport is also available when you want durable persistence across producer restarts.

 ## Usage